 YDI was founded in 1991 as a project of the Fund for the City of New York in support of the New York City Beacons Initiative that created school-based community centers for children, youth and families.
-YDI led the development of the initiative through training, professional development and programmatic innovation, creating the conditions necessary for strong youth development practice to take hold.
+At the time, the Beacons Initiative was the largest municipal investment in youth services in the City’s history.
+YDI ensured this innovative model’s success by providing an array of training, professional development, and programmatic supports.
 The Beacons Initiative was a catalyst for the out-of-school time movement in New York City that now incorporates a variety of community-based program models which YDI continues to support today.

-In 1996, to codify and document youth development practices and capture both research and practitioner expertise, YDI launched Networks for Youth Development.
-A three-year intensive learning community, Networks sought to identify, articulate and disseminate the best practices of the emerging youth development field and to create a system of staff development to support those practices.
-Networks helped guide the professional development and programming strategies for countless staff and organizations in NYC and around the country.
+In 1996, the foundations of Youth Development were emergent, but its practitioners had no common language or set of approaches and outcomes that defined their field and could be leveraged to scale positive impact for young people.
+To remedy this, YDI launched Networks for Youth Development, a three-year intensive learning community that sought to capture both research and practitioner expertise to codify and document youth development practices.
+Through Networks, a collaborative of youth-serving organizations worked together to identify, articulate, and disseminate the best practices of the youth development field and to create a system of staff development to support those practices.
+Networks and it’s broadly disseminated set of informative flip-books helped guide the professional development and programming strategies for countless staff and organizations in NYC and around the country.

-In its second decade, YDI sought to bring the youth development framework into educational settings, in partnership with the New York City Department of Education.
-YDI facilitated the development of the model for Family Group/Advisory school-based programs; initiated Community Education Pathways to Success (CEPS), integrating youth development, social supports, and academic instruction at community-based organizations that provide career-related services; and supported the expansion of the Learning to Work Program which serves nearly 19,000 students in alternative education settings.
+In its second decade, YDI worked in partnership with the New York City Department of Education to bring the youth development framework into education settings.
+YDI facilitated the development of the model for Family Group/Advisory school-based programs, initiated the Community Education Pathways to Success (CEPS) model to integrate youth development, social supports, and academic instruction at community-based organizations that provide career-related services and supported the expansion of the Learning to Work Program, which services nearly 19,000 students in alternative education settings.

-Today, YDI works with nearly 400 youth-serving programs each year in community-based organizations, schools, and public agencies, impacting some 20,000 young people across New York City.
+Today, YDI works with nearly 400 programs annually across the youth-serving field in areas including education, college access, workforce development, juvenile justice, youth leadership, foster care, out-of-school time, literacy, and more; impacting some 20,000 young people across New York City.

 The Youth Development Institute is a project of the Fund for the City of New York.